Problem of The Day: First Unique Character in a String

 Approach

-I’m using an OrderedDict to keep track of the order of characters in the string while maintaining their frequencies.
+to keep track of the order of characters in the string while maintaining their frequencies.
 The key is the character, and the value is a list containing the index of the character’s first occurrence and its frequency.

-2. Iterate through the values of the OrderedDict and find the first character with a frequency of 1.
-Return its index.
+and find the first character with a frequency of 1.
+Return its index. - If no such character is found, return -1.

 Complexity

-• Time complexity: O(n) where n is the length of the input string.
-This is because we iterate through the string once to update the OrderedDict and once to find the first non-repeating character.
+Time complexity: O(n) where n is the length of the input string.
+This is because we iterate through the string once to update the

-• Space complexity: O(n) where n is the number of unique characters in the input string.
-In the worst case, all characters are unique, and we store information for each of them in the OrderedDict.
+Space complexity: O(n) where n is the number of unique characters in the input string.
+In the worst case, all characters are unique, and we store information for each of them in the

 Code